14islands/r3f-scroll-rig/README.md

 In order to perfectly match WebGL objects and DOM content, the browser scroll position needs to be animated on the main thread.

-Wrap each individual page in `SmoothScrollbar`:
+Wrap each page in `SmoothScrollbar` - either using a shared layout or inside each page:

 ```jsx
 // pages/index.js`